koksoybedirhan/MKT3434_2025_24501028/README.md

 🔧 Changes Made
-Here is a summary of the modifications made to the base GUI project:
+Here is a structured summary of the modifications made to the base GUI project:

-✅ 1.
-Replaced deprecated dataset
+✅ 1. 🗂️ Replaced Deprecated Dataset
-Replaced the deprecated load_boston() dataset from sklearn.datasets with fetch_california_housing() to ensure compatibility with the latest versions of scikit-learn.
+🔄 Replaced the deprecated load_boston() dataset from sklearn.datasets with fetch_california_housing()
+📦 This ensures compatibility with the latest versions of scikit-learn.

-✅ 2.
-Fixed MNIST data formatting
+✅ 2. 🧮 Fixed MNIST Data Formatting
-Reshaped and normalized the MNIST dataset:

-From shape (28, 28) to flat vectors (784,) using:

-python
-Kopyala
-Düzenle
+📐 The MNIST dataset was reshaped and normalized:

 X_train.reshape(-1, 28*28).astype("float32") / 255.0
+🔍 Converted 28x28 images to flat 784-length vectors.
-This ensures the dataset works properly with dense neural networks.
+📊 This ensures proper input format for dense neural networks.

-✅ 3.
-Ensured proper data types before training
+✅ 3. 🔄 Ensured Data Type Consistency Before Training
-Added conversion using np.asarray(...).astype("float32") before passing data into the model to avoid training errors.
+💡 Added conversion using:

+np.asarray(...).astype("float32")
+🛡️ This prevents data type mismatches during model training and improves stability.

-✅ 4.
-Fixed duplicate train_neural_network() definition
+✅ 4. 🧯 Removed Duplicate Method Definition
-Removed one of the duplicate train_neural_network() functions to prevent unexpected behavior and confusion.
+🧹 Removed the duplicate train_neural_network() function.
+🎯 This prevents unexpected behavior and makes the code cleaner and more maintainable.

-✅ 5.
-Fixed Matplotlib canvas compatibility
+✅ 5. 🖼️ Fixed Matplotlib Canvas Compatibility
-Replaced the incompatible import:
+🔁 Replaced incompatible backend import:

-python
-Kopyala
-Düzenle
-from matplotlib.backends.backend_qt5agg import FigureCanvasQTAgg
-with:

-python
-Kopyala
-Düzenle
-from matplotlib.backends.backend_qtagg import FigureCanvasQTAgg This makes the GUI compatible with PyQt6 and recent versions of Matplotlib.
+from matplotlib.backends.backend_qt5agg import FigureCanvasQTAgg ✨ With the PyQt6-compatible version:

-Additionally, added .setParent(QWidget()) to ensure FigureCanvas is treated correctly as a QWidget inside the layout.
+from matplotlib.backends.backend_qtagg import FigureCanvasQTAgg 🧷 Also added .setParent(QWidget()) to treat the canvas properly as a QWidget in the layout.

+✅ 6. 📊 Added Progress Bar Reset at Training Start
+🧠 Implemented on_train_begin() method inside a custom Keras callback:

+def on_train_begin(self, logs=None):
+    self.progress_bar.setValue(0)
-✅ 6.
-Added progress bar reset at training start Implemented on_train_begin() method in the custom Keras callback to reset the training progress bar to 0% at the beginning of model training.
+📍 This resets the progress bar to 0% at the beginning of each training session, improving user feedback and experience.